0xPARC/0xparc-intro-book/easy/src/intro.typ

-imagine that you care about security a lot and you really don't want the translating service to know anything about your text at all (e.g. selling the text to someone else, adding your text to large language models that can then be reverse-engineered to find your private information, blackmail you...).
+imagine that you care about security a lot and you really don't want the translating service to know anything about your text at all (e.g. selling the text to someone else, adding your text to large language models that can then be reverse-engineered to find your private information, blackmailing you...).

 In _fully homomorphic encryption (FHE)_, one person encrypts some data $x$, and then a second person can perform arbitrary operations on the encrypted data